-This policy has been updated to comply with the General Data Protection Regulation 2016 (GDPR) and electronic communication regulations, updated in May 2018.
-This policy will be updated as needed for operational and legal changes.
+This policy has been updated to comply with the General Data Protection Regulation 2016 (GDPR) and electronic communication regulations.
+Created May 2018 and reviewed in June 2019, this policy will be updated as needed for operational and legal changes.

 GDPR provides the following rights for individuals;

 - The right to be informed

 - The right to rectification